adriel-tech/adriel-tech.github.io/_posts/2021-11-12-BastilleBSD-Tips.md

 Consider the changes you make here, they could have security implications.
 Changing syslog.conf as I have might not be advisable.

-Take a look through default-configs, Bastillefile and /etc folder and tweak to your liking.
+Take a look through default-configs and add/remove things to your hearts content.
 Every template you create from this point forward will include default-configs.
-Add your must have programs in this template "git-lite htop neovim tree xstow" etc. If you are not using xstow or dotfiles, you can delete that section from the Bastillefile.
+If you are not using xstow or dotfiles, you can delete that section from the Bastillefile.

 ~~~
 # Setup home directory